Film crews have been back in town.

-Over the past year, the charming Northern Quarter has attracted some huge Hollywood projects to our city – with the likes of Netflix’s The Crown and even Jared Leto’s upcoming Morbius film (which is part of Sony’s Spider-Man universe) all setting up camp to use the old-worldy part of our city as its backdrop.
+Over the past couple of years, the charming Northern Quarter has attracted some huge Hollywood projects to our city – with the likes of Netflix’s The Crown and even Jared Leto’s upcoming Morbius film (which is part of Sony’s Spider-Man universe) all setting up camp to use the old-worldly part of our city as its backdrop.

 [Featured image: ITV]